SMTG-Bham/ThermoParser/examples/00-cli-fundamentals/README.rst

 take multiple values, in which case the tag will need to be repeated:
 ``-m '*' -m 'o'``.

-Later examples will mention if the CLI can be used instead, but will focus on the python interface.
+Later tutorials will mention if the CLI can be used instead, but will focus on the python interface.